EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • GFW Pro only supports zipped Shape files at this moment

-• Plot ID: unique identifier code per coffee plot (not farm! – in letters and numbers)
+• ProductionPlace: Unique identifier code per coffee plot (not farm!) in letters and numbers (without dots, commas and special characters.)
+Previously called Plot_ID

-• Plot area: area of the coffee plot in hectares
+• Area: Area of the coffee plot in hectares

-• Geolocation column(s) in WGS84 projection can be:
+• Geolocation column(s) in WGS84 projection can be expressed as:

-• WKT: geometry description in WKT format, with a minimum of 6 decimal digits for each pair of coordinates
+• WKT format: with a minimum of 6 decimal digits for each pair of coordinates.

 • Timestamp of data collection (dd.mm.yy)